guides you to the best local dishes & drinks in

 When: Open seasonally, April-September.
 Daily, 11:30am-8pm

 Alternatively: It’s not too difficult to track this down.
-In Providence, we’ve heard great things about the real-deal Rhode Island-style calamari at Hemenway’s (121 S. Main St., map); in Cranston, the specimen at historic Twin Oaks (100 Sabra St., map) is a classic (“fried calamari a la Mama”); and in Warwick, try Iron Works Tavern (697 Jefferson Blvd., map), where the crispy Point Judith calamari is among the appetizers sold at half price during happy hour (3pm-6pm daily).
+In Providence, we’ve heard great things about the real-deal Rhode Island-style calamari at Hemenway’s (121 S. Main St., map); in Cranston, the specimen at historic Twin Oaks (100 Sabra St., map) is a classic (“Pt.
+Judith calamari a la Mama”); and in Warwick, try Iron Works Restaurant (697 Jefferson Blvd., map), where crispy Point Judith calamari are among the appetizers.

 ©2020 Eat Your World, LLC - All Rights Reserved